-I propose Saint Kateri as an inspiration to those who feel insecure because of their physical appearance, and offer a perspective on beauty.
+Saint Kateri inspires those who feel insecure because of their physical appearance, a compelling perspective on beauty.

 I met a girl who feels disadvantaged because of how she looks.
 Feeling insecure and often moody, she believes her body and form are out of shape.
 As a result, she avoids socializing with people and feels discomfort at the possibility of meeting new friends.